Man City rising after win over Chelsea while Liverpool stays 6 points clear

 After blowing a two-goal lead against Aston Villa last week, Arsenal looked in danger of dropping more points at Wolverhampton when Myles Lewis-Skelly was sent off in the first half while the game was scoreless.

-Wolves couldn’t take advantage of the extra man and were reduced to 10 when Joao Gomes was shown a red card in the 70th.
+Wolves couldn’t take advantage of the extra man and were reduced to 10 when Joao Gomes was red-carded in the 70th.

 It took four minutes for Arsenal to capitalize, with Riccardo Calafiori hitting the winner with left-footed volley from inside the box.